urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 either a function, a library, a configuration, or a document (meaning any kind of data file).
 The rest is the `pole`.

+As in Unix, the shell (`batz`) keeps a current path.
+As in Unix, you can write paths in an absolute or relative syntax, and as in Unix `/` is the path separator.
+Everything else is completely different.

+Let's use the REPL to print out some paths.
+First, here's the current path or something like it:

+    ~waclux-tomwyc/try=> /~waclux-tomwyc/try/~2013.9.1
+    ['~waclux-tomwyc' %try '~2013.9.1' ~]

+For complicated reasons related to the Hoon type system - which, for a higher-order functional type inference engine, is as stupid as we could make it - this noun gets rendered as a tuple rather than a path.
+We can rectify this with a cast:

+    ~waclux-tomwyc/try=> `path`/~waclux-tomwyc/try/~2013.9.1
+    /~waclux-tomwyc/try/~2013.9.1

+It's the same value, just printed differently.
+Except for the date, this is the same as your current path:

+    ~waclux-tomwyc/try=> `path`%
+    /~waclux-tomwyc/try/~2013.9.1..17.49.18..282e

+The current date, of course, is always changing:

+    ~waclux-tomwyc/try=> `path`%
+    /~waclux-tomwyc/try/~2013.9.1..17.50.39..7e38

+Just to remind ourselves that these are Hoon expressions:

+    ~waclux-tomwyc/try=> `path`/(scot %p ->-)/try/(scot %da (add ~d7 -<-))
+    /~waclux-tomwyc/try/~2013.9.8..17.55.03..b2ae

+That's you next week.
+It's black magic, don't worry about it.
+Let's get back to relative paths.

+A relative path is a function of the current path.
+First, let's make the current path interesting by moving to something deeper:

+    ~waclux-tomwyc/try=> :cd /=main=/foo/bar/baz/bam
+    ~waclux-tomwyc/main=/foo/bar/baz/bam>

+Hey, wait, we actually used a relative path here.
+The simplest kind of relative path matches the current path by replacing a path component with `=`.
+So we could just as well have said

+    ~waclux-tomwyc/main=/foo/bar/baz/bam> -<+
+    '~2013.9.1..21.38.34..7a08'
+    ~waclux-tomwyc/main=/foo/bar/baz/bam> :cd /~waclux-tomwyc/main/[-<+]/foo/bar/baz/bam

+Why is `-<+` the current date as text?
+Look, we're trying to learn Arvo without too much Hoon here.
+Just accept that it is.
+In this context, anyway.
+Notice also that the prompt uses a relative path when (as is usually the case) the current case is just the present time, so that we don't have to stare at

+    ~waclux-tomwyc/main/~2013.9.1..21.38.34..7a08/foo/bar/baz/bam>

+In any case, we can now use `=` to our heart's content.
+Notice that you don't need `/` to separate content from

+    ~waclux-tomwyc/main=/foo/bar/baz/bam> `path`/=
+    /~waclux-tomwyc
+    ~waclux-tomwyc/main=/foo/bar/baz/bam> `path`/==
+    /~waclux-tomwyc/main
+    ~waclux-tomwyc/main=/foo/bar/baz/bam> `path`/===
+    /~waclux-tomwyc/main/~2013.9.1..21.46.46..b250
+    ~waclux-tomwyc/main=/foo/bar/baz/bam> `path`/===zebra==
+    /~waclux-tomwyc/main/~2013.9.1..21.47.45..9ec8/zebra/bar/baz

+I guess you could do this on Unix.
+With awk or something.
+It's apparently been some time since the Nixon administration - how about a new OS?
+Anyway, there's another way to edit paths - with `%`, which we've seen before, from the end -

+    ~waclux-tomwyc/main=/foo/bar/baz/bam> `path`%
+    /~waclux-tomwyc/main/~2013.9.1..21.53.17..07f6/foo/bar/baz/bam
+    ~waclux-tomwyc/main=/foo/bar/baz/bam> `path`%/frampton/comes/alive
+    /~waclux-tomwyc/main/~2013.9.1..21.55.53..8c5f/foo/bar/baz/bam/frampton/comes/alive

+Unix can back up with `..`.
+We do the same with multiple `%`:

+    ~waclux-tomwyc/main=/foo/bar/baz/bam> `path`%%
+    /~waclux-tomwyc/main/~2013.9.1..22.22.51..34a1/foo/bar/baz
+    ~waclux-tomwyc/main=/foo/bar/baz/bam> `path`%%%
+    /~waclux-tomwyc/main/~2013.9.1..22.22.53..a332/foo/bar
+    ~waclux-tomwyc/main=/foo/bar/baz/bam> `path`%%%%
+    /~waclux-tomwyc/main/~2013.9.1..22.22.55..4909/foo
+    ~waclux-tomwyc/main=/foo/bar/baz/bam> `path`%%%%/frampton/comes/alive
+    /~waclux-tomwyc/main/~2013.9.1..22.23.02..9b05/foo/frampton/comes/alive

+Finally, we can use `%` as a separator and edit both prefix and suffix.
+In this case, `=` is assumed up to the endpoint edit:

+    ~waclux-tomwyc/main=/foo/bar/baz/bam> `path`/=zebra%%%%/frampton/comes/alive
+    /~waclux-tomwyc/zebra/~2013.9.1..22.26.39..e76d/foo/frampton/comes/alive

+Thus concludes our edition of Path School.
+Let's go back to the default desk (`try`, meant for experiments only):

+    ~zod/main=/foo/bar/baz/bam> :cd /=try=
+    ~zod/try=>

+To be fair, Unix has some cool features that Arvo is still missing - such as globbing (expanding `*` and the like).
+A toddler can't really go to war against a middle-aged neckbeard.
+But if Arvo is a toddler, hopefully it's a promising toddler.

+##1.2 Actual editing##

+But wait!
+There seem to be a bunch of files in your ship.
+How did they get there?
+Oh, right, installation automatically checked them out of the server.
+That's one way to get files.
+We'll see more of this in a little bit.

+Another way is to create them within Arvo itself.
+We'll see this in a moment, but it's worth noting its limitations - no one has ported `vim` to Urbit yet, nor will for a long time.

+The easiest way to get data in and out of Arvo is just to sync.
+You'll find a complete copy of your ship's filesystem, as of the current date, in your `$URBIT_HOME`.
+For example:

+    ~zod/try=> :cat %/bin/goodbye/hoon
+    !:
+    |=  *
+    |=  [planet=tape ~]
+    ^-  bowl
+    :_  ~
+    :_  ~
+    :-  %$
+    !>("hello, {planet}.")
+    ~zod/try=>

+Then either stop the server with ^D, or switch to another window:

+    oxford:~/urbit; cat $URBIT_HOME/zod/try/bin/goodbye.hoon
+    !:
+    |=  *
+    |=  [planet=tape ~]
+    ^-  bowl
+    :_  ~
+    :_  ~
+    :-  %$
+    !>("hello, {planet}.")
+    oxford:~/urbit;

+As you see, the dot-extension pattern in Unix gets converted to a path slash in Urbit.
+Otherwise, the mapping is straightforward.
+Legal Urbit paths are a subset of Unix paths - for example, uppercase characters are not allowed -